 - Has behaved in a way in their personal life that raises safeguarding concerns.
-These concerns do not have to directly relate to a child but could, for example, include arrest for possession of a weapon; - As a parent or carer, has become subject to child protection procedures; - Is closely associated with someone in their personal lives (e.g. partner, member of the family or other household member) who may present a risk of harm to child/ren for whom the member of staff is responsible in their employment/volunteering.
+These concerns do not have to directly relate to a child but could, for example, include arrest for possession of a weapon. - As a parent or carer, has become subject to child protection procedures. - Is closely associated with someone in their personal lives (e.g., partner, member of the family or other household member) who may present a risk of harm to child/ren for whom the colleague is responsible in their employment/volunteering.

 The procedures for dealing with allegations need to be applied with common sense and judgement.
-Many cases may well either not meet the criteria set out above or may do so without warranting consideration of either a police investigation or enquiries by local authority children's social care services.
+Many cases may well either not meet the criteria set out above or may do so without warranting Safeguarding and Prevent Procedures Version 4 November 23 consideration of either a police investigation or enquiries by local authority children's social care services.